AgentFlounder/TakeAction/README.md

 I find that having concrete steps I can take to volunteer makes it more likely I will take action and doing so, I feel empowered and energized instead of overwhelmed.
 I'm not powerless or alone and neither are you.

-This excellent guide is well worth taking the time to read: [INDIVISIBLE: A PRACTICAL GUIDE TO DEMOCRACY ON THE BRINK](https://indivisible.org/resource/guide)
+This excellent strategy guide for regular people like you and me is well worth the 20-30 minutes to read it: [INDIVISIBLE: A PRACTICAL GUIDE TO DEMOCRACY ON THE BRINK](https://indivisible.org/resource/guide)

 ## Grow our numbers